35 Best Things to Do in Cozumel Mexico in 2025

 You’ll feel safe and secure in the zipline harnesses so all you have to do is sit back and see Cozumel like never before!

-If you’re looking to explore the culinary side of Cozumel, then you need to sign up for the Cozumel Food Tour to experience some of the best restaurants in Cozumel!
+If you’re a foodie looking to explore the culinary side of Cozumel, then you need to sign up for the Cozumel Food Tour to experience some of the best restaurants in Cozumel!

 This 3-hour guided tour takes you to visit 5 different local restaurants, where you’ll get to try traditional cuisine from the Yucatan peninsula like empanadas, tacos, and traditional pastries.